MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/The-Role-of-Claims.md

 Claims can include values such as an e\-mail address, User Principal Name \(UPN\), group membership, and other account attributes.

 ### How claims flow
 Other parties rely on the values of the claims to perform authorization tasks for Web\-based applications that they host.
-These parties are referred to as *relying parties* in the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Management snap\-in.
+These parties are referred to as *relying parties* in the AD FS Management snap\-in.
 The Federation Service is responsible for brokering trust between many disparate parties.
-It is designed to process and flow the trusted exchange of claims from an organization that initially sources the claims, also referred to as *claims providers* in the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Management snap\-in, to a relying party.
+It is designed to process and flow the trusted exchange of claims from an organization that initially sources the claims, also referred to as *claims providers* in the AD FS Management snap\-in, to a relying party.
 A relying party then uses these claims to make authorization decisions.

 The flow of claims using this process is known as the *claims pipeline*.
 There are three steps in the flow of claims through the claims pipeline: